ceglabsagarshinde/Kadaknath_Project/Fig6/Readme.md

-Fig6: This folder contains read ids and sequences used for Fig6.
+Fig6: This folder contains input files, code and figures used for Fig6.